-There are many sub-divisions of civil engineering, ranging from construction engineering to transportation engineering.
-Each discipline contributes to society in a certain way, but generally, the purpose of civil engineering is to create functional and efficient structures that are also aesthetically pleasing.
+Civil engineering represents a broad field, and there are many subdivisions of civil engineering, ranging from construction engineering to transportation engineering.
+Each discipline contributes to society in a certain way, but generally, the purpose of civil engineering is to create structures and infrastructures that are functional, efficient, and also aesthetically pleasing.

-Civil Engineering Career Options
+Civil Engineering Careers

 Those who have a civil engineering degree have a wide range of career options to choose from.
 They can seek employment with municipal, state, or federal departments, and contribute to the construction of public buildings, roads, railways, and other structures.
-Alternatively, they can also work as project managers in privately-owned real estate and construction companies and build residential and commercial buildings.
+Alternatively, they can work as project managers in privately-owned real estate and construction companies, and build residential and commercial buildings.
 Some companies also need civil engineers to construct industrial structures.